-Things to know Before Mixing Essential and Fragrance Oil
+Tips to Know Before Mixing Essential Oil and Fragrance Oil

-When mixing fragrance and essential oils together, start with a small amount and add more if desired.
 You can also use different types of scents together to create unique blends.
 Essential oils can be mixed with fragrance oils in your products.
-However, there are things to consider before you start mixing.
+However, there are other tips to consider before you start mixing, and they include:

-Before mixing essential and fragrance oil together, you have to consider the type of scent you wish to create.
+Before mixing essential and fragrance oils together, you have to consider the type of scent you wish to create.
+Decide on the mood or effect you wish to achieve, such as relaxing, energizing, or simply a pleasant aroma.
 This will determine the particular oil type of each you will choose.
 You have to choose the right base product.